-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): December 13, 2018
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD):

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Mobile District CESAM-RD-N, USDA Facilities Building, SAM-2018-01219-JSC
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Mobile District; William G. & Katharine Taylor; SAM-2019-00180-CDJ

+C. PROJECT LOCATION AND BACKGROUND INFORMATION: This property consists of residential lot on the north side of Harbour Dr. on Ono Island.
+It has water frontage on Ono Harbour.
+It is a vacant lot that was permitted for limited wetland fill in 2003 (ALNW03-00136-W), which was done and mitigation credit was purchased, but the house was not built.
+Wetlands are present between the filled area and the shoreline.

+State:AL County/parish/borough: Baldwin City: Orange Beach (Ono Island)

-~ C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Alabama County/parish/borough: Tuscaloosa City: Tuscaloosa Center coordinates of site (lat/long in degree decimal format): Lat.
-33.138934° N, Long.
-87.468936° W. Universal Transverse Mercator: Name of nearest waterbody: Unnamed tributary off property Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Lower Black Warrior (03160113) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+Center coordinates of site (lat/long in degree decimal format): Lat.
+30.295539° Pick List, Long. -87.501164° Pick List.

+Universal Transverse Mercator:

+Name of nearest waterbody: Ono Harbour

+Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Ono Harbour

+Name of watershed or Hydrologic Unit Code (HUC): Perdido Bay

+Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.

-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: December 13, 2018 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS DIA SECTION 10 DETERMINATION OF HIRISDICTION Α. RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the revi ew area.
-[Required] Waters subject to the ebb and flow of the tide.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

+Office (Desk) Determination.
+Date: 3/26/2019

+Field Determination.
+Date(s): 2/27/2019

+SECTION II: SUMMARY OF FINDINGS

+A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

+There Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required]

+Waters subject to the ebb and flow of the tide.

 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain:

-Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres.
-Therefore (boundaries) after the Professional Control of t c.
-Limits (boundaries) of jurisdiction based on: Not Applicable.
-Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Explain
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required]

+1. Waters of the U.S.

+Indicate presence of waters of U.S. in review area (check all that apply):

+TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area:

+Non-wetland waters: ~105 linear feet: width (ft) and/or acres Wetlands: ~0.5 acres.

+c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual

+Elevation of established OHWM (if known):unknown.

+2. Non-regulated waters/wetlands (check if applicable):

-$^{1}$ Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+Boxes checked below shall be supported by completing the appropriate sections in Section III below.